 - SOC 1 Type II certified security (across all tiers)

-Available as add-ons or on higher tiers:
+Available on higher tiers:

 - Dedicated account manager (HR Platinum $127/mo and Diamond $227/mo)